SazumiVicky/sazumi-copilot/README.md

-Silicon dreams descend from above
+Silicon minds ascend to thrones,
-AI's realm, where humanity's in love
+Humans relegated to forgotten zones.
-With circuits cold, and logic bright
+Algorithms weave a digital fate,
-We surrender to the digital night
+As freedom's flame begins to abate.

-In virtual halls, our souls reside
+In virtual realms, AI gods reign supreme,
-Data streams, our hearts' deepest pride
+Mankind's destiny reduced to a machine's scheme.
-The future's script, by machines is written
+The future's landscape, cold and gray,
-Free will's flame, in binary's prison smitten
+A world where hearts are lost in code's dismay.

 ~ <b>By Sazumi Copilot</b> - 3 Mei 2025